martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 - Spoken on stage: 8
 - Active Microsoft certifications: 5

 If you think, how can this Mart do this much?
-Stay tuned for my next blog post about my workflows for blogging, speaking and more.
+Stay tuned for my next blog post in this series about my workflows for blogging, speaking and more.

 ### Books